freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 560.1

 That's pretty slick, but it could use some spacing.
-Add the line break code (`\n`) at the end of the title so it adds a space between the title and greeting.
+Add the line break characters (`\n`) at the end of the title so it adds a space between the title and greeting.

 #### HINTS